TheRiverElder/rand-text/README.md

 ## PatternManager.generate(key, args)

-Use this method to generate a sentence.
+Use this method to generate a phrase or sentence(generally speaking the string).

 - key: the pattern set key
 - args: an object whitch determinate the replacement of `name` tokens